 What are the costs associated with implementing the CP?

 The majority of respondents did not foresee any significant additional costs associated with the implementation of the CP.
-The Working Group noted the costs are dependent upon the activity undertaken, and therefore may be low.What dispute resolutions should be available in relation to over utilisation?
+The Working Group noted the costs are dependent upon the activity undertaken, and therefore may be low.

+Is the suggested 30 days from date of notice adequate time to take the necessary actions to reduce import and/or export of electricity?

+The responses indicated that the question had not been well written and had led to confusion. .

+What dispute resolutions should be available in relation to over utilisation?

-The majority of respondents indicated that the customer should have the ability to refer the matter to the Authority before any changes in MIC/MEC or associated charges are imposed by the DNO.
+The majority of respondents indicated that the customer should have the ability to refer the matter to the Authority before any changes in MIC/MEC or associated charges could be imposed by the DNO.